xabbu42/Master/arbeit.md

 belong to the same family.

-Any prehistoric relation because of the new $(⊃ □)$ in case 3 already exists in the original proof, as every $□$ occurrance in the new prehistory was in one of the two prehistories of $□A$ and $□(A → B)$ of the original proof.
+Any prehistoric relation because of the new $(⊃ □)$ in case 3 already exists in the original proof, as every $□$ occurrence in the new prehistory was in one of the two prehistories of $□A$ and $□(A → B)$ of the original proof.